metinsay/docluster/README.md

 **Open to contributions:** Large organizations such as Google, Facebook, MIT are the leading most of the research projects in NLP.
 However, there are many individuals who are making innovative contributions to the community. `docluster` aims to be a platform for these individuals.
 All the credit still stay with the individual that invented the new model.

 **All-language support:** Although language is a major factor in NLP, most efforts are put into more common languages like English.
-However, there are research projects in other languages as well and these projects are usually conducted in their respective country. `ocluster` tries to join all these research projects by inviting people from all around the world to contribute.
+However, there are research projects in other languages as well and these projects are usually conducted in their respective country. `docluster` tries to join all these research projects by inviting people from all around the world to contribute.

 **Easy to use:** Many NLP models require some sort of training step before any usage. `docluster` gives the user the option to train their models or use a pre-trained model.
 It comes with a pre-trained model catalog where users can programmatically download or upload pre-trained model.